openstack-infra/system-config/doc/source/puppet.rst

 First want to install these from puppetlabs' apt repo.
 We have not yet migrated to puppet 3, so we pin puppet to 2.x.
-There is a script in the root of the config repository that will setup appropriate pinning and install the puppet client.
+There is a script in the root of the system-config repository that will setup appropriate pinning and install the puppet client.
 After that installing the puppetmaster and hiera (used to maintain secrets on the puppet master).

 Please note: Fedora F19 and Ubuntu Raring and above cannot successfully run an OpenStack-CI puppetmaster due to new Ruby and older Puppet not being